 - For those 65 or older, the 10% limit applies starting in 2016.

-How the Affordable Care Act Changes Tax Deductions for Medical Expenses (2013)
+How the Affordable Care Act Changes Tax Deductions for Medical Expenses (2013) [the Rule as Written in the ACA]

 The PPACA gives a lot of tax breaks that affect AGI/MAGI, but like new limits to medical savings accounts, raising the tax deduction limits isn’t super attractive on the surface.
 Take this into account, though, deducting medical expenses and putting money in a medical savings account can lower your MAGI.
 The lower your MAGI, the higher your tax credits.
 So if you got sick, and had a Marketplace plan, you could end up getting a larger tax refund due to qualifying for more premium health care tax credits.